dali-lab/pine-beetle-backend/README.md

-# Project Pine Beetle Frontend
+# Project Pine Beetle Backend

-This is a React app for rendering the Pine Beetle Prediction client application.
+This is a Node server for interacting with the Pine Beetle Prediction client application.

 ## Project Overview